Beginners Guide To Squirting With Lola Jean

-As a culture we’re OBSESSED with squirting.
-Probably because science cannot yet explain it and it’s a visual manifestation of pleasure from someone with a vulva.
-It’s not that simple folx.
-While there is involuntary squirting (that knee jerk reaction) there is also voluntary squirting where the squirter has an active role in the act.
-Often times, the squirter is going to have some level of involvement in assisting their body to do so, even if you’re “making them squirt.”
+It’s probably because science can’t quite explain it, and it’s a visual manifestation of pleasure from someone with a vulva.
+It’s not that simple, folks.
+While there is involuntary squirting (a knee jerk reaction), there is also voluntary squirting where the squirter has an active role in the act.
+Often, the squirter is going to have some level of involvement in assisting their body to do so, even if you’re “making them squirt.”
 Shocking, right?

 What does squirting feel like?

-Point being: we shouldn’t tick off boxes.
+My point being: we shouldn’t tick off boxes.
 We should enjoy the experience and allow ourselves to be surprised.
-When we pressure our partner or treat them as a litmus test, we’re less likely to be in tune with where they find comfort and pleasure—and that’s why you’re interested in squirting, right?
+When we pressure our partner or treat them as a litmus test, we’re less likely to be in tune with where they find comfort and pleasure—and that’s why you’re interested in squirting—right?

 Squirting is when fluid is released, propelled by muscles in a woman’s vaginal area, to create a ‘projection’ effect.
-The amount of fluid produced can vary in terms of volume, and how much it ‘shoots’ out can vary according to the strength of muscle contractions, but effectively, if there’s an expression of fluid in this manner during genital stimulation, it’s squirting.
+The amount of fluid produced can vary in terms of volume, and how much it ‘shoots’ out can vary according to the strength of muscle contractions.
+Still, effectively, if there’s an expression of fluid in this manner during genital stimulation, it’s squirting.

 Note that the fluid is not pee and is also different from the usual vaginal fluids produced for lubrication during sex.
-If that sounds vague, it’s because it is – scientists really don’t know much about why this fluid is produced or what, in biological terms, it is for!
+If that sounds vague, it’s because it is.
+Scientists don’t really know too much about why this fluid is produced or what, in biological terms, it’s for!

-The key to squirting isn’t “just relaxing” and if anyone tells a woman to “relax” then they may have a another thing coming to them.
-There is a series of squeezing (doing kegels) as well as pushing (flowering out the vaginal canal) that is a part of the squirting process.
-Sometimes it is natural, sometimes you have to decidedly assist in the act.
-That squeezing and pushing not only aides in the process but can increase the pleasure and sensation.
+The key to squirting isn’t ‘just relaxing’, and if anyone tells a woman to ‘relax’, then they may find they have another thing coming.
+There is a series of squeezing (doing Kegels) as well as pushing (flowering out the vaginal canal) that is a part of the squirting process.
+Sometimes it’s natural, and sometimes you decidedly have to assist in the act.
+That squeezing and pushing not only aids in the process but also can increase the pleasure and sensation.